Sureuba/SENG438-Group-4/FindFilesNote.md

-The two test files are under src in the org.jfree.data.test package
+The two test files are in JavaFreeChart under src in the org.jfree.data.test package